Getting Started

 Chapters & advisors

 Go to Chapter in the left nav, sign in, and click 'Create a chapter.'
-You'll get a 5-character invite code to share with members.
+You'll get an 8-character invite code to share with members.
 Members enter the code under 'Join a chapter' to link their account to your chapter.

 Advisors see a member roster listing every member who joined, their role, and all the competitions they have registered for.
 You can also see recent member practice activity -- who practiced, what event, and their score.